Porcupine Sedge

 Sedge family (Cyperaceae)

-Description: This native perennial sedge forms a dense to loose tuft of culms with alternate leaves; there are both fertile and vegetative shoots.
-The culms are ¾–2½' long, light to medium green, glabrous, and sharply triangular in cross-section; the edges of each culm are rough underneath the inflorescence, otherwise they are smooth.
+Description: This perennial sedge forms a dense to loose tuft of culms with alternate leaves; there are both fertile and infertile shoots.
+The culms are ¾–2½' long, light to medium green, glabrous, sharply triangular in cross-section, and unbranched.
+The edges of each culm are rough underneath the inflorescence, otherwise they are smooth.
 Along each culm, there are about 2-3 alternate leaves and withered remnants of older leaves near the base.
-The ascending to widely spreading leaf blades are 5-10" long and up to 6 mm. across; they are light to medium green, glabrous, and channeled in the middle.
-The upper surface of each leaf blade is smooth, while the lower surface is rough.
-The leaf sheaths are light to medium green and glabrous; each sheath is concave at the mouth.
+The ascending to widely spreading leaf blades are 5-10" long and up to 6 mm. across; they are light to medium green, glabrous, and longitudinally channeled.
+The upper blade surface is smooth, while the lower blade surface is rough.
+The leaf sheaths are light to medium green and glabrous; the apices of inner sheaths are concave along their upper margins.

-Each fertile culm terminates in an inflorescence consisting of a single staminate spikelet at the apex and 2-3 pistillate spikelets below.
-The slender staminate spikelet soon becomes brown.
-Along the side of this spikelet, there is a bristle-like bract up to 2" long.
-Each pistillate spike is about ¾–1½" long and a little less than ½" across; it is densely packed with widely spreading perigynia and their scales.
+Each fertile culm terminates in an inflorescence consisting of a single staminate spikelet at the apex and 2-4 pistillate spikelets below.
+The slender staminate spikelet soon becomes brown after shedding its pollen.
+Along the side of this spikelet, there is a bristly bract up to 2" long.
+The pistillate spikelets are ¾–1¾" long and about ½" across; they are densely packed with widely spreading perigynia and their scales.
 The pistillate spikelets are short-oblongoid in shape and light green while immature; they have a spiky appearance because of the long beaks of their perigynia.
 The pistillate spikelets have slender pedicels about ¼–¾" long; they usually droop from their pedicels.
-At the base of each pistillate spikelet, there is a leafy bract about 3-5 mm. across and 4-6" long.
-The inflated perigynia are 5-6 mm. long and about 2 mm. across; they are ovoid-ellipsoid with long slender beaks and wedge-shaped bottoms.
+At the base of each pistillate spikelet, there is a linear leafy bract about 3-5 mm. across and 4-6" long.
+The inflated perigynia are 5-6 mm. long and about 2 mm. across; they are ovoid-lanceoloid with long slender beaks and wedge-shaped bottoms.
 The apex of each perigynium's beak has a pair of teeth less than 1 mm. long.
-The outer surface of an immature perigynium is light green and glabrous; it has several longitudinal veins (sometimes they are difficult to see).
-The pistillate scales are 3-4 mm. long, oval-shaped at the bottom, and long-awned at the apex; each scale has a green vein in the middle, otherwise it is membranous.
-The blooming period occurs from late spring to mid-summer.
-Each perigynium contains an achene about 1.5 mm. long that is obovoid, bluntly 3-angled, and glabrous.
+Immature perigynia are light green and glabrous; they have fine longitudinal veins along their sides (may require 10x magnification to see).
+The pistillate scales are 3-4 mm. long and lanceolate-ovate in shape, tapering into awns at their apices.
+The pistillate scales have wide membranous margins, otherwise they are green-veined.
+The blooming period occurs from late spring to mid-summer, lasting about 1-2 weeks.
+The florets of the spikelets are wind-pollinated.
+The achenes are about 1.5 mm. long, obovoid, bluntly 3-angled, and glabrous.
 The root system is fibrous and short-rhizomatous.

-Cultivation: This sedge prefers full to partial sun, wet to moist conditions, and soil that is reasonably fertile (including those containing loam, sand, or rocky material).
+Cultivation: This sedge prefers full to partial sun, wet to moist conditions, and soil containing loam, silt, or sand with decaying organic material.
 Temporary flooding is tolerated.

-Range & Habitat: Porcupine Sedge is occasional in central and northern Illinois, while in southern Illinois it is uncommon or absent (see Distribution Map).
-Habitats include wet prairies, swamps, grassy fens, sedge meadows, calcareous seeps, edges of marshes (sandy & non-sandy), and ditches.
-This species is often found in wetlands that are calcareous.
+Range & Habitat: The native Porcupine Sedge is occasional in central and northern Illinois, while in southern Illinois it is uncommon or absent (see Distribution Map).
+Habitats include wet prairies, swamps, grassy fens, sedge meadows, calcareous seeps, marshes (sandy & non-sandy), and ditches.
+This sedge is often found in wetlands that are calcareous.

-Faunal Associations: A variety of insects feed on Carex spp. (sedges), including Stethophyma spp.
-(Sedge Grasshoppers), Plateumaris spp.
-(Leaf Beetles), and Cosmotettix spp.
-(Leafhoppers).
-The caterpillars of several butterflies, skippers, and moths feed on sedges (see Lepidoptera Table).
-Among vertebrate animals, the seeds of sedges are an important source of food to many waterfowl, upland gamebirds, and granivorous songbirds (see Bird Table).
+Faunal Associations: A variety of insects feed on wetland sedges (Carex spp.), including Stethophyma spp. (sedge grasshoppers), Donacia spp. and Plateumaris spp. (semi-aquatic leaf beetles), billbugs (Sphenophorus spp.), stem-boring larvae of various flies, seed bugs, plant bugs, various aphids, and leafhoppers (especially Cosmotettix spp.).
+Larvae of the butterfly Satyrodes eurydice (Eyed Brown), skippers (Euphyes spp., Poanes spp.), and various moths feed on sedges (see Lepidoptera Table).
+Among vertebrate animals, the seeds and seedheads are an important source of food to waterfowl, rails, and some songbirds (see Bird Table).
+Muskrats occasionally eat the rhizomes, culms, and young shoots.

-Photographic Location: Edge of a sandy marsh in Vermillion County.
+Photographic Location: A sandy marsh at the Heron Boardwalk in Vermilion County.

 Comments: This is one of the "bottlebrush" sedges of wetland habitats.
 Species in this group of sedges have pistillate spikelets that are cylindrical and spiky in appearance; they can be difficult to distinguish from each other.
 In particular, Porcupine Sedge closely resembles Carex lurida (Sallow Sedge) and Carex comosa (Bottlebrush Sedge).
 Sallow Sedge has larger perigynia (greater than 6 mm. in length & 2.5 mm. in width) and shorter pedicels (less than ¼" long); its pistillate spikelets don't droop from their pedicels to the same extent as the pistillate spikelets of Porcupine Sedge.
 Bottlebrush Sedge differs in having longer teeth at the upper tips of its perigynia (greater than 1 mm. in length) and its achenes are ovoid in shape, rather than obovoid.
 Other similar sedges in this group have pistillate scales that lack awns.
 Some authors refer to Porcupine Sedge as Carex hystricina, but this is a misspelling of its scientific name.